 This passage describes Christ’s offer to all who have held fast to part of the truth.
 (Philadelphians hold to all of it, because they are determined to “let no man take their crown” – Rev. 3:11) He will continue to call Laodiceans “by name” and knock on their doors until there is no time left in this age.
 Sadly, most in this era will continue to shut Him out and will not let Him “lead them out” of the danger they face in the prophesied Great Tribulation, soon to come upon an unsuspecting world (Luke 21:34-36)!
 (This knocking process is thoroughly addressed in our book “Anoint Your Eyes” – Christ’s Warning to His People, which you may wish to eventually read.)

-Just as Mr. Armstrong strove to live peacefully alongside the Sardis era of the Church, and bore them no ill will, we are striving to live peacefully (Philadelphia means “brotherly love”) alongside the seventh era—Laodicea—and bear them no ill will.
-We hope and pray that many more will continue to awaken to Christ’s warning and come out of this era, and we are striving to warn them of what lies ahead.
+Just as Mr. Armstrong strove to live peacefully alongside the Sardis era of the Church, and bore them no ill will, we are striving to live peacefully (Philadelphia means “brotherly love”) alongside these other groups and bear them no ill will.
+We hope and pray that many more will continue to awaken to Christ’s warning and come out of them, and we are striving to warn them of what lies ahead.
+(In fact, a great prophecy found throughout the Bible shows that all of God’s people will be regathered back into the true Church—one organization—at the end of the age.)
 However, this booklet is not written for or specifically directed to these weak brethren.
 It is to instruct new people that God is calling now (those hearing the truth for the first time)—but must include the above brief description of Church eras so that they are better able to understand recent events in the true Church, and to avoid the same pitfalls into which so many others fell!

 The world is built on the foundation of Satan’s way.
 As “god of this world,” he has constructed his own governments, cultures, educational systems, and other institutions—and he has also built his own “churches” (II Cor.
 11:13-15).
 All of these together form a “building,” with a vast superstructure, but one that is founded upon “sand,” instead of the “rock” (I Cor.
 10:4) that is Jesus Christ!
 Christ is not trying to build or to rebuild—repair!—the governments, institutions or churches of Satan’s world.
 Soon these will all be swept away by the “rain, wind and floods,” He described in Matthew 7:24-27.